-The duplicate filter is designed to remove duplicate points based on their short name (traditionally a way-point's name on the GPS receiver), and/or their location (to a precision of 6 decimals).
+The duplicate filter is designed to remove duplicate points based on their short name (traditionally a waypoint's name on the GPS receiver), and/or their location (to a precision of 6 decimals).
 This filter supports two options that specify how duplicates will be recognized, shortname and location.
-At least one of these options is required.
+Generally, at least one of these options is required.